-The best Infrastructure as a Service (IaaS) providers can offer simple cost-effective solutions to virtual IT infrastructure using cloud services.
+The best Infrastructure as a Service (IaaS) providers can offer simple cost-effective solutions to virtual IT infrastructure, helping you move your servers to the cloud.

-Infrastructure as a Service (IaaS) is a way in which you can invest in a virtual IT infrastructure at a much lower cost than investing up front in expensive on-premises hardware.
+IaaS promises not just ease and convenience, but also a service provision at a much lower cost than investing up front in expensive on-premises hardware.

 As a cloud service it offers a number of additional benefits when it comes to cloud computing and cloud storage, not least that it's a scalable solution meaning you don't have to worry about resources limits, and additionally you pay only for what you use as opposed to paying extra for physical services to provide redundancy if needed.